mongoose-os-apps/huzzah-featherwing/README.md

 runs tests against the code, ensuring that timers are set and removed, object creation and destruction are working, and getters/setters and other code operates as designed.

+## Acknowledgements

+Several pieces of code were borrowed from other authors.
+In particular, kudos go to the following fine individuals:

+*   *Espressif Systems* for the SPI driver
+*   LoBo (loboris@GitHub) for parts of the ILI9341 driver
+*   *Adafruit* for inspiration on the STMPE610 driver (which the author rewrote to support interrupts).
+*   *Lode Vandevenne* and *Sean Middleditch* for the uPNG code to handle PNG images.
+*   *Cesanta* for Mongoose OS, Mongoose, and the JSON `frozen` library.